pycage/shellfish/doc/tutorial/shui-modules.md

 ### JavaScript Modules

-When loading a JavaScript file, only exported functions are accessible from outside.
-To export a function, assign it to the predefined `exports` object.
+When loading a JavaScript file, only **exported members** are accessible from outside.
+To export a member, assign it to the predefined `exports` object.

 ```
 // somecode.js